 The idea of building a cooperage came from Pierce, who realized through his 25 years of industry experience that there was a significant and growing need for additional oak barrels in the spirits industry.

 Through his work in the industry, he was constantly asked, “Do you know where we can get barrels?”, by distillers all over the Americas.

-Working with his friend, Dan Addison, the idea of the company started to take life in 2014, Pierce said.
-With Addison’s passion for wood and woodworking and Pierce's passion for the spirits industry as a whole, and cooperages in particular, the idea became a dream and the dream became a reality -- Black Water Barrels.
+The idea of the company started to take life in 2014, Pierce said.
+The idea became a dream and the dream became a reality -- Black Water Barrels.